 At Aviva, we like to reward safe driving.
-That’s why we give 27% off your car insurance premium2 if you have no penalty points.
+That’s why we give discounts on your car insurance premium2 if you have no penalty points.
 If you buy your car insurance online, you’ll also get a 10% discount.
 Get your quote today.3

 We encourage our customers, where possible, to make use of our online options to access any help you need.
 If you have a query you can reach us via our contact forms.
 MyAviva is an online self-service portal available to all our home and car insurance customers.